-My own journey to fermenting food started way back in 1994 when I was first introduced to Kombucha through the complimentary healing fraternity I then belonged to in Yeppoon, Central Queensland.
+My own journey to fermenting food started way back in 1994 when I was first introduced to Kombucha through the complimentary healing fraternity I then belonged to.
 This was before www (world wide web) existed so information not for the general public was generally passed on by word of mouth.

-Fast forward to 2009 when I was in the midst of a monumental healing crisis.
-We had been living in Darwin NT for 10 years, and for various reasons I had systematically neglected myself.
-In the midst of recovering from a kiss with death, a very dear girlfriend sent me a text message asking if I had heard of a weird mushroom tea called Kombucha.
+Fast forward to 2009 when I was in the midst of a monumental healing crisis and a very dear girlfriend sent me a text message asking if I had heard of a weird mushroom tea called Kombucha.
 As it transpired, my immune system was severely compromised and my psychic girlfriend had received vital information for me to return to the ancient fermented healing tonic to aid my recovery.
 We ended up sourcing some locally produced commercially packaged kombucha from Marion at www.kombuchaaustralia.com.
-However with the amount I was needing it was obvious that I needed to start fermenting my own kombucha again.
+However, with the amount I was consuming it was obvious that I needed to start fermenting my own kombucha again.